craigbuckler/html5-export/presentation/code.md

 That's only supported in Firefox but other browsers are coming.

 Next, we can make any HTML tag editable by simply adding a `contenteditable` attribute.
+That can then be removed with regular expressions when the document is saved.

 So let's see what we've got.